brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VIII. MASTERING THE MIND.md

 (Samyutta Nikaya 54:13; V 328–33 ≠ Majjhima Nikaya 118.15–43; III 82–88)

 ___

+- Highlight - Location 4565
+Each major contemplative exercise is supplemented by an auxiliary section, a “refrain” with four subdivisions.
+The first states that the meditator contemplates the object internally (within his or her own experience), externally (reflectively considering it as occurring within the experience of others), and both; this ensures that one obtains a comprehensive and balanced view of the object.

 - Highlight(pink) - Location 4573
 The second portion states that the meditator contemplates the object as subject to origination, as subject to vanishing, and as subject to both origination and vanishing; this brings to light the characteristic of impermanence and thus leads to insight into the three characteristics: impermanence, suffering, and nonself (anicca, dukkha, anattā).